canonical/kafka-operator/docs/tutorial/t-deploy.md

-This is part of the [Charmed Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571).
+This is part of the [Charmed Apache Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571).
 Please refer to this page for more information and the overview of the content.

-## Deploy Charmed Kafka (and Charmed ZooKeeper)
+## Deploy Charmed Apache Kafka (and Charmed ZooKeeper)

-To deploy Charmed Kafka, all you need to do is run the following commands, which will automatically fetch [Kafka](https://charmhub.io/kafka?channel=3/stable) and [ZooKeeper](https://charmhub.io/zookeeper?channel=3/stable) charms from [Charmhub](https://charmhub.io/) and deploy them to your model.
+To deploy Charmed Apache Kafka, all you need to do is run the following commands, which will automatically fetch [Kafka](https://charmhub.io/kafka?channel=3/stable) and [ZooKeeper](https://charmhub.io/zookeeper?channel=3/stable) charms from [Charmhub](https://charmhub.io/) and deploy them to your model.
 For example, to deploy a five ZooKeeper unit and three Kafka unit cluster, you can simply run:

 ```shell
 $ juju deploy zookeeper -n 5